Chip Trayanum

-DeaMonte "Chip" Larue Trayanum is an American college football running back who plays for the Toledo Rockets.
-He previously played for the Arizona State Sun Devils, Ohio State Buckeyes and Kentucky Wildcats.
+DeaMonte "Chip" Larue Trayanum (born January 2, 2002) is an American professional football running back for the New York Jets of the National Football League (NFL).
+He played college football for the Toledo Rockets, Arizona State Sun Devils, Ohio State Buckeyes and the Kentucky Wildcats.

 Early life

-Trayanum was born in Akron, Ohio.
-He attended Archbishop Hoban High School where he was a four-year starter and helped them win three consecutive state championships.
+Trayanum attended Archbishop Hoban High School where he was a four-year starter and helped them win three consecutive state championships.
 As a junior, he played running back and linebacker, averaging 12.4 yards-per-rush and gaining 1,313 rushing yards with 26 touchdowns while also having eight sacks in his school's undefeated season.

 Trayanum was named a first-team All-Ohio Division II selection for his performance.
 Prior to his senior season, he committed to play college football for the Arizona State Sun Devils as the first-ranked running back in Ohio, a four-star recruit, the fifth-best player in the state and the 24th-best running back nationally according to 247Sports.
 He missed much of his senior season due to injury.